hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 ## Set up Apache SkyWalking for Kubernetes monitoring

 Apache SkyWalking leverages the Kubernetes [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) service for collecting metrics data from Kubernetes cluster.
-It then leverages the *OpenTelemetry* collector to transfer the Kubernetes metrics to *OpenTelemetry* receiver in the Apache SkyWalking Observability Analysis Platform (OAP) for Kubernetes monitoring.
+It then leverages the *OpenTelemetry* collector to transfer the Kubernetes metrics to the *OpenTelemetry* receiver in the Apache SkyWalking Observability Analysis Platform (OAP) for Kubernetes monitoring.

 ![](/img/otel-collector.png)